 Prior to launching Friends With Holograms, Harding worked on partnerships for Moth+Flame VR, which has produced content for brands like AT&T, Ram Trucks, and Discovery Communications.
 She spent several years consulting for music-tech companies and before that, served as the music editor at Billboard Magazine.

-Harding’s book, "How We Listen Now: Essays and Conversations About Music and Technology" was published in January 2016, and is available here.
-Her next book, “How We’ll Listen Next: The Future of Music From Streaming to Virtual Reality,” was released February 1, 2017 and is available here.
+Harding has released two books: "How We Listen Now: Essays and Conversations About Music and Technology" and “How We’ll Listen Next: The Future of Music From Streaming to Virtual Reality.”
 She is also the co-editor of the Music Business Toolbox and the second edition of “Music Success in Nine Weeks,” and writes regularly for Cuepoint and Upload VR, among other outlets.

-Additionally, Harding is a professor at the Clive Davis School of Music at NYU, and has been a frequent speaker at conferences like SXSW, Further Future, Canadian Music Week, SF Music Tech, and the Rights Tech Summit.
+Additionally, Harding is a professor at the Clive Davis School of Music at NYU, and has been a frequent speaker at conferences like SXSW, Further Future, VRDC, VRLA, and Creative Tech Week.

 She is also the co-founder of Dreamfuel, a crowdfunding startup that helps athletes and teams raise money for their training and equipment needs while engaging with a wider community of fans and supporters.

 Harding received an MPA from New York University, and her BA from Wellesley College.
-She lives in New York City, and is a thirty-four time marathoner and ultra-marathoner.
+She lives in New York City, and is a thirty-six time marathoner and ultra-marathoner.